 - You have downloaded the Binary DVD ISO image file from the Customer Portal.
-See Chapter 3, Downloading the installation ISO image for more information.
+See Chapter 3, Downloading a RHEL installation ISO image for more information.

 - You have created bootable installation media.
-See Chapter 4, Creating a bootable installation medium for more information.
+See Creating a bootable DVD or CD for more information.

 - You have booted the installation program and the boot menu is displayed.
 See Chapter 7, Booting the installation for more information.

 - From the boot menu, select Install Red Hat Enterprise Linux 8, and press Enter on your keyboard.

 - In the Welcome to Red Hat Enterprise Linux 8 window, select your language and location, and click .
 The Installation Summary window opens and displays the default values for each setting.